KWard94/Trivia-Game/README.md

 Notes on my challenges:
 1:Struggle to move buttons to their places
 2: populating the answers into a button via innerHTML(had to use value, not inner html)
+3: how to collect the button click, and check if correct answer!!!